orbit-love/community-js-producthunt-orbit/README.md

 [![npm version](https://badge.fury.io/js/%40orbit-love%2Fproducthunt.svg)](https://badge.fury.io/js/%40orbit-love%2Fproducthunt)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](.github/CODE_OF_CONDUCT.md)

-This is a JavaScript package that can be used to integrate new Product Hunt votes from a specified subreddit into your organization's Orbit workspace.
+This is a JavaScript package that can be used to integrate new Product Hunt votes and comments into your organization's Orbit workspace.

 ![](docs/activity.png)
 ![](docs/activity-comment.png)